Links

 Administration> Proposal

-In this first section, we see all the proposals created by users in the "Proposals” section (which we should not confuse with the participatory budget projects that have their own section).
+In this "Proposals" section, we see all the proposals created by users (which we should not confuse with the participatory budget projects that have their own section).

 We see all the proposals listed, with their basic information and a search engine.